-(1) When disassembling, remove the blade first, leaving a bolt in the middle of the blade only to loosen it and not remove it, so as to prevent the blade from falling and injuring people.
+(1) When disassembling, first remove the blade, leaving one bolt in the center of the blade to loosen it.
+Do not remove this bolt to prevent the blade from falling and causing injury to people.

-② Set to “Manual Shift Mode” on the operation panel (This mode can only be performed in stop mode), as shown in the figure.
+② Before proceeding, set the operation panel to “Manual Shift Mode,” which can only be performed when the machine is in stop mode.
+This is shown in the accompanying figure.

 3. Removal of the upper blade

-When removing, the middle bolt is only loosened but not removed, then the pressure reducing valve inside the unit is loosened (counterclockwise), as shown below.
+When removing the unit, first loosen the middle bolt but do not remove it.
+Then, loosen the pressure reducing valve inside the unit by turning it counterclockwise, as shown below.

-The greater the counterclockwise amplitude, the faster the upper blade will drop.
+The greater the counterclockwise turn of the pressure reducing valve, the faster the upper blade will drop.

-When the upper blade is lowered enough to see the two hidden bolts, close the pressure reducing valve (clockwise to the end) and you can remove the two hidden bolts in the upper blade.
+Once the upper blade has been lowered enough to reveal the two hidden bolts, close the pressure reducing valve by turning it clockwise all the way.
+Then, you can remove the two hidden bolts in the upper blade.

-After removing these two bolts, start the unit oil pump and the upper blade returns to the dead spot to remove the upper blade (The upper blade can be tilted at a larger angle for easy removal).
+After removing these bolts, activate the unit’s oil pump, and the upper blade will return to its starting position, making it easier to remove.
+To remove the upper blade, it can be tilted at a larger angle.